northgrove/M365DefenderTraining/M365 Defender LAB/Module6-MDEEvaluationLAB.md

 Choose:
-AttackIQ and Persistence methods as the simulation, and run it on your lab machine Click “Create simulation”
+AttackIQ and Persistence methods as the simulation, and run it on your lab machine

+Click “Create simulation”

+You can also run the Safebrach - Ransomware infection simulation.
+Give it some time between the different simulation runs, to not confuse and mixup the correleation of alerts between those to.

 **LAB SIMULATION QUESTION**